Medical Director, Fecal Transplant Program

 Dr. Caicedo is employed by Pediatric Specialists of America (PSA), the physician-led multispecialty group practice of Miami Children’s Health System.
-He is a pediatric gastroenterologist within the Division of Gastroenterology at Nicklaus Children’s Hospital.
+He is the medical director of the Fecal Transplant Program, director of the Gastroenterology, Hepatology and Nutrition Fellowship Program and a pediatric gastroenterologist within the Division of Gastroenterology at Nicklaus Children’s Hospital.
 Dr. Caicedo graduated at the top of his class from medical school at Pontificia Universidad Católica del Ecuador in Quito, Ecuador.
 He then completed a residency in pediatrics at Nicklaus Children’s Hospital.
 A fellowship in pediatric gastroenterology and nutrition followed at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 During this time, Dr. Caicedo focused his research on obesity, appetite control and bariatric surgery.

 Dr. Caicedo’s clinical interests include inflammatory bowel disease (IBD), food allergies, irritable bowel syndrome (IBS) and nutritional imbalances, including obesity and malnutrition.
 His work has been published in peer-reviewed journals and he has presented at national and international conferences.
 Dr. Caicedo’s current research is focused on fecal microbiota transplantation (FMT) to support the management of patients with recurrent Clostridium difficile (often called C. difficile or C. diff) infections who previously failed to recover with antibiotic therapy.